Last update: 13 July 2021, 7 p.m.

 Access to LMU buildings

-LMU buildings are currently closed.
-For events that are still possible and permitted, such as written and oral in-person examinations or practical laboratory courses, the buildings will be opened selectively in consultation with the building administration.
-In addition, employees may enter the buildings individually with transponders (e.g., for access to laboratories for research purposes and for exemptions to the December 16, 2020 to January 10, 2021 discontinuation of official duty period).
+LMU buildings are currently opened.
+In addition, employees may enter the buildings individually with transponders (e.g., for access to laboratories for research purposes).
 The procedure for requesting a locking authorization can be found for employees in the service portal.
 Locking authorizations issued during the spring 2020 building closure will continue to function.
 In addition, further exemptions apply in special cases, e.g. for areas with tasks in human and veterinary patient care and research.

 Persons are not allowed to enter the university if they

-1. have knowingly had contact with a confirmed COVID-19 patient (cat.
-I contact) within the last 14 days, unless otherwise directed by the public health department
+1. have knowingly had contact with a confirmed COVID-19 patient (close contact according to RKI) within the last 14 days, unless otherwise directed by the public health department

 2. show symptoms that may indicate COVID-19 disease, such as respiratory symptoms of any severity, unspecific general symptoms, and olfactory or gustatory disturbances;

-3. are obliged to be placed in domestic quarantine in accordance with the currently valid entry quarantine regulation (EQV).
+3. are obliged to be placed in domestic quarantine in accordance with the currently valid entry regulation.

-Exempt from case no. 2 are those individuals who have a medical certificate in German or English confirming that there is no evidence of infection with the coronavirus SARS-CoV-2 and who present this certificate to the university.
+Exempt from case no. 2 are those individuals who have a medical certificate in German, English, French, Italian or Spanish or in an electronic document confirming that there is no evidence of infection with the coronavirus SARS-CoV-2 and who present this certificate to the university.
 The medical certificate must be based on a molecular biological test (PCR) for the presence of an infection with the coronavirus SARS-CoV-2, which was carried out in a member state of the European Union or in another state that the RKI has included in a list of states with a sufficient quality standard for this purpose.
 The test must have been carried out no more than 48 hours prior to submission to the university.
 Please note that a so-called antibody test or a rapid test (antigen test) is not sufficient.

 For case no. 3, the quarantine lasts 10 days and may end prematurely, however at the earliest following the fifth day after entry, if the person concerned has a negative test result and presents it immediately to the competent district administrative authority upon request.
 The test may not have been carried out in the five days after entry into Germany.
 Those entering from virus variant areas must quarantine for 14 days with no possibility of shortening.